New Zealand Cadet Corps: Officer courses

 Also, officers may be selected to staff these courses, except for the range conducting officer course.

 NZCC competitions

+The Chief of Army Cadet Team Challenge (CACTC)

+The Chief of Army Cadet Team Challenge pushes cadets to their limits in a multi-day competition of endurance, leadership, and fieldcraft.
+Representing New Zealand, there cadets go head-to-head with the best in Australia, navigating terrain, solving challenges, and proving what teamwork really means.
+The most recent CACTC was held in 2025, with the NZCF taking out first place.

 Regional Skills Competition

 The Regional Skills Competition tests NZCC cadets on a wide range of skills, such as things like GSK & CFK (knowledge of the NZDF and NZCF respectively), rifle shooting, navigation and drill.
 It is held every year in the Northern, Central and Southern areas.
 The Northern Area competition is often held at Tamaki Leadership Centre, Central held at RNZAF Base Ohakea and Southern held at Burnham Military Camp.
 Each competition's winner is then sent on to compete in the National Skills Competition.

 National Skills Competition

 The National Skills Competition is more in line with New Zealand Army activities than other competitions, and is intended to provide a challenge comparable to an army exercise.
 It focuses more on fieldcraft and teamwork than the Regional Skills Competition, and also gives more freedom for the team's leader for decision making.
 It is often held at the Waiouru Military Camp in the central North Island.
 Teams who place 1st in the national skills competition are entitled to wear the NZCC National Skills Badge on their brassard.